Lank891/pf2e-kingmaker-tools/README.md

 - Removed non-V&K versions of buildings.
 - Changed some camping css to work with Pathfinder UI v3.
 - Added camping setting that adds flat amount of rations consumption.
+- Changed Unrest to have penalties at 1, 4, 8 and 12 instead of 1, 5, 10, 15.
+Anarchy starts at 16 inestead of 20.
+Anarchy with Endure Anarchy feat starts at 19 inestead of 24.

 ## Licensing